Matrix Decomposition and Applications: Existence of LU Decomposition without Permutation

-where $\bL$ is a unit lower triangular matrix, $\bU$ is a \textbf{unit} upper triangular matrix, and $\bD$ is a diagonal matrix. \end{corollaryHigh} The proof is trivial that from the LU decomposition of $\bA=\bL\bR$, we can find a diagonal matrix $\bD=diag(r_{11}, r_{22}, \ldots, r_{nn})$ such that $\bD^{-1}\bR = \bU$ is a unit upper triangular matrix.
-And the uniqueness comes from the uniqueness of the LU decomposition.
+where $\bL$ is a unit lower triangular matrix, $\bU$ is a \textbf{unit} upper triangular matrix, and $\bD$ is a diagonal matrix. \end{corollaryHigh} The result follows directly from the LU decomposition of $\bA = \bL\bR$, where $\bL$ is unit lower triangular and $\bR$ is upper triangular.
+Define $\bD=\diag(r_{11}, r_{22}, \ldots, r_{nn})$, where $r_{ii}$'s are the diagonal entries of $\bR$.
+Then, $\bD^{-1}\bR = \bU$ is a unit upper triangular matrix.
+The uniqueness of the LDU decomposition follows from the uniqueness of the LU decomposition: since $\bL$ and $\bR$ are uniquely determined, so too are $\bD$ and $\bU$.